-70-year-old pulled alive as Turkey quake death toll hits 46
+70-year-old pulled alive as Turkey quake death toll hits 51

 Ahmet Citim, 70, was pulled out from the rubble shortly after midnight Sunday and was hospitalized.
 Health Minister Fahrettin Koca tweeted that the man said: “I never lost my hope.”

 Search-and-rescue teams continued work in nine buildings in Izmir as day broke on the third day.
+AFAD said more than 5,700 personnel from state agencies, municipalities and non-governmental organizations had been activated for rescue work and hundreds of others for food distribution, psycho-social help and building damage control.

+“If they are alive, we have high chance to get to them for 72 hours,” Vice President Fuat Oktay told journalists.
+“God willing, it will be like that.”

 Turkey is crossed by fault lines and is prone to earthquakes.
 In 1999, two powerful quakes killed some 18,000 people in northwestern Turkey.
 Earthquakes are frequent in Greece as well.